Try it free

 Manually configuring diagnostic settings for each resource is impractical at scale.
 Azure Policy allows you to automatically enforce diagnostic settings across all resources of a given type in a subscription or management group.

-1. In the Azure Portal, go to Policy > Definitions and search for built-in policies with the pattern Configure diagnostic settings for <service> to Event Hub.
+1. In the Azure portal, go to Policy > Definitions and change the Type filter to Initiative.

 4. Scope the assignment to the desired Subscription or Management Group.

-5. Under Parameters, uncheck Only show parameters that need input or review and set the following inputs:
+5. Under Parameters, uncheck Only show parameters that need input or review and set the following:

-• Event Hub Authorization Rule Id for the Event Hub namespace in same location selected above
+• Event Hub Authorization Rule Id: The authorization rule ID for the Event Hubs namespace deployed by the ARM template in the same region as the target resources.

 7. Select Review + create, and then Create.